 TiThis week, I’m reviewing all of the people who provide me with services, and figuring out how much to tip them.
 The following are my tips for holiday tipping.

-At holiday time, it’s appropriate to tip service providers that you see on a regular basis.
+It’s appropriate to tip service providers that you see on a regular basis at holiday time.
 And avoiding services in December in order to weasel out of tipping someone who provides you with services throughout the year is frowned upon.

 Read on and see my story on working for tips and who I think you should give a little extra to for the holidays.

 As a college student, I worked as a waitress at a chain restaurant billed as a great place for families.
 I busted my hump for $2.13 an hour and the hope of tips.

 I felt lucky to get a 10% tip (the minimum at the time), because I lived in Southern Utah and most visitors to the restaurant just left $2, no matter the size of the bill, how many kids I had to clean up after at the end of the meal, or how fast the food came out.
 I gave prompt service with a smile, and most of the time it didn’t matter.
 I was tipped the same whether I was grumpy and the food was slow, or whether I was happy and the food was great.

 But that was a low-end restaurant.

 Later, when I worked at a high-class establishment, the tips were much, much better.
 However, I had to tip out to everyone: The hostess, the busboys, the bartender.
 By the time I was done doing that, I didn’t do much better than the chain restaurant.
 Mainly because no one ever came to the high-end restaurant.
 At the time, no one wanted to pay those prices for restaurant food in Southeast Idaho (the restaurant only lasted a year).